akittas/presentations/notes/notes_on_git.md

 git push origin :branch_name
 ```

-The above will delete the remote branch named `branch_name` passing a branch name prefixed with a colon to `git push` will delete the remote branch.
+The above will delete the remote branch named `branch_name` and passing a branch name prefixed with a colon to `git push` will delete the remote branch.

 #### Refspecs